learn-co-curriculum/hs-git-website-lab/README.md

 </html>
 ```

-* Then go ahead and add, commit and push.
+* Now let's see if git noticed that we made changes to our index.html.
+Remember how to do that?

+* We're finished with that part for now, so stage and commit.
+Don't forget your commit message!

+* Now let's push up our files to Github.com, so everyone can see what we've been working on, and if anything ever happens to our computers, our code is still accessible.

+* First use `git remote -v` in the command line to make sure that the link to your github repo is set up properly.
+You should see `git@github.com:<your username>/hs-git-website-lab.git`.

+* Do you see that?
+Great!
+Go ahead and push up to your fork.

-* Let's do some work on the header, but we never want to do work on the master branch, right?
-Go ahead and create a new header branch and move to that branch.
+* Now let's do some work on the header.
+We never want to do work on the master branch though, right?
+Go ahead and create a new `header` branch and move to that branch.

 * Before we get started working let's take a look at index.html in our browser.
 You can open it up by typing `open index.html` from the command line.

-* You should see 'My Site', but let's make the site your own!
+* You should see 'My Site' for now, but let's make the site your own!
 Replace that text in the `<title>` and `<h1>`, tags with your name.

-We should probably add a sub-header and a description, but we don't have enough time right now.
+* We eventually want to add a sub-header and a description, but we don't have enough time right now.
 We do want to save our work though, so go ahead and add and commit these changes.

-* We also want to push these changes to github but there is not a remote version of the branch on github.
-To push up our code we need to use this command:

-`git push origin header`

-The header branch didn't previously exist on github; so that last command explicitly tells git to push to the remote location (origin) our new branch (header).

-* Let's go back to master branch now and open `index.html`.
+* Now let's go back to master branch and open `index.html`.
 You'll notice your name no longer appears in the browser.
-Those changes only exist on my `header` branch.

-* We're done making changes for now though so go ahead and merge the header branch into the master branch.
+Those changes only exist on the `header` branch.
+To see those changes on the master branch we need to merge the header branch into the master branch.
+Do that now.

 Now if we reload index.html in the browser, you should see your name in the header.